kSanquist/about-me/README.md

 # Hi, I’m @kSanquist

-### I’m interested in Computer Science
+### I’m interested in Computer Science, Artificial Intelligence, and Quantum Computing
 ### I’m pursuing this interest as a major at UCSC for a year and then transfering to Georgia Tech Fall of 2023
 ### I’m looking to collaborate on anything that involves the subjects I'm interested in

-## SUBJECTS I'M INTERESTED IN
- - Python programming
- - Artificial Intelligence
- - Quantum Computing

 ## HOW TO REACH ME
 Email: kylesanquist@gmail.com